 So if you are a Filipino overseas worker in Qatar who has registered before, you will be able to see your name from this official list.
 You can download the PDF list from the link below – this comes from the official website of our embassy.

-UPDATE: Currently, the Philippine Embassy in Doha has not yet posted the certified list of absentee voters (overseas voters), so please stay tuned.
+Currently, the Philippine Embassy in Doha has not yet posted the certified list of absentee voters (overseas voters), so please stay tuned.
 As per PH law, COMELEC will release the list of registered voters at least 120 days before the national election dates.
 Once COMELEC releases the list of names, they will forward it to the Philippine embassies, consulates, and foreign service establishments.
-We will keep you posted once this update is released.
+You can now view your name if you are listed as a certified Filipino voter overseas!

 - Pinoys in Qatar Who are Eligible to Vote in the Philippine Elections